27 Years of Hound Ears - Presented by La Sportiva!

 The Access Fund, American Alpine Club, Southeastern Climbers’ Coalition and the Carolina Climbers’ Coalition

-Dinner will be served starting at 6:00pm at the Foscoe Community Center.
+Dinner will be served as soon as the shuttles return to the Foscoe Community Center.

 Triple Crown green initiative

-Proceeds from the raffle tickets will benefit the Southeastern Climbers’ Coalition!
-Marmot was one of the founding sponsors of the Triple Crown!
-Without their ongoing support, this event would not be possible.
+Drop by the La Sportiva booth to pick up a raffle ticket for some FANTASTIC prizes!
+Proceeds from the raffle tickets will benefit the Southeastern Climbers' Coalition!
 Come by the booth, score a chance at a great prize and let these guys know how much you appreciate their support of the Triple Crown and your climbing access!

 Other points of interest

 Make sure to check out www.triplecrownbouldering.com or Triple Crown Facebook for up-to-date information, articles, and great pictures from each of the competition venues in our galleries.
 Check out our beta films (see the homepage of the website) to get the ‘skinny’ on how to complete some of the sweet problems at Hound Ears!
 Also see the great national and local climbing organizations we support.
 Access Fund – www.accessfund.org - American Alpine Club – www.americanalpineclub.org - Carolina Climbers Coalition – www.carolinaclimbers.org - Southeastern Climbers’ Coalition - www.seclimbers.org.

 Climbing is dangerous

 REMEMBER CLIMBING/BOULDERING IS A DANGEROUS SPORT.
 CLIMBING and BOULDERING is inherently dangerous.